richtastic/ff/src/3DR/wiki/app.md

 APP TODO:

+- use neighbor corner with highest score [up to ~10 neighbors ... ?]
+- use averaging of nearest ~3 neighbors radius sizes
+- first neighbor to have a score higher than the next neighbor
+- peak in ds/dr [division by 0]
+- move-any direction at multiple scales [per pixel or static size] peaks

 - corner geometry still not solved for size
 	- corners look ok
+	- scale for geometry corners not matching up

 		- recheck how color gradient performs [currently is ] which is better: